-The consolidated financial statements are for the consolidated entity consisting of Family Planning Queensland (Company) and its subsidiaries and together are referred to as the Group.
-During the year the controlled entities were de-registered.
+The financial statements are for the entity Family Planning Queensland referred to as the Company.
+During the previous year the controlled entities by the Company were de-registered.
 Following this, the financial statements only consists of Family Planning Queensland as a stand-alone entity.

-The consolidated financial statements were approved for issue in accordance with a resolution by the Directors on 5 October 2023.
+The financial statements were approved for issue in accordance with a resolution by the Directors on 31 October 2024